RISE-UNIBAS/bildersammlung-buddhismus-public/digitized/README.md

 - Clean your working surface and your hands
 - Set up the ScanTent on your working surface
-- Clean the lense of your smartphone
+- Clean the lens of your smartphone
 - Open the DocScan app and log in with your Transkribus user account
 - Put on your gloves
 - Take the filings out of the binder and place them in a stack (called input stack) on the working surface with the first filing on top